RubberDuckCollector/quizlet-write/README.md

 # Top Priority TODO

 - [ ] add a `--verbose` flag that prints to the user when each external module is loading when the program is executed
-- [ ] make a sync function that goes through all files in `records/` and counts how many ticks and crosses there are in each file, then overwrites those figures as the `lifetime_correct` and `lifetime_incorrect` stats in `lifetime_stats.json`
 - [ ] make an automatic backup feature (basically duplicate all user data in a backup directory)
     - [ ] make the user able to restore from backup or manually overwrite backup
 - [wip] break up `main.py` into many smaller files containing their own procedures